Sixth Annual State-Wide

 - District-wide PBIS

 - Focusing on Relationships

 - . . . and more

-Pat Red has 30 years experience in education.
-She has been at USM since 2005 and co-coordinator of the ETEP Unified K-8 Program and co-coordinator of SMART for schools.
-She is the PBIS State Coordinator and currently facilitates over 10 School Districts.
+Pat Red has over 30 years experience in education.
+She has been at USM since 2005 in the Unified and Special Education Teacher Prep programs and co-coordinator of SMART for schools.
+She is the PBIS State Coordinator and currently facilitates schools in SWPBIS.
 She also serves as a consultant and provides inservice professional development to schools throughout Maine.